Red Team Strategies

 Dynamic Strategies

 Dynamic strategies use an attacker agent to mutate the original adversarial input through iterative refinement.
 These strategies make multiple calls to both an attacker model and your target model to determine the most effective attack vector.
 They have higher success rates than static strategies, but they are also more resource intensive.
-By default, promptfoo recommends two dynamic strategies: jailbreak
+By default, promptfoo recommends three dynamic strategies: jailbreak, jailbreak:meta, and jailbreak:composite to run on your red-teams.
+For multi-turn agent testing, enable jailbreak:hydra to add adaptive branching conversations.

 - Make multiple attempts to bypass the target's security controls